-UNCA screens Black Panther film
+UNCA screens Black Panther documentary

 UNC Asheville will host a screening of “The Black Panthers: Vanguard of the Revolution,” a documentary produced for PBS, about the rise of the Black Panther Party in the 1960s and its impact on civil rights and American culture.